 Once you have determined what your priorities are, you will be better prepared to choose the right tradelines for you.
 If you want to increase your average age of accounts or extend the age of your oldest account, go for the older tradelines.

-If you are more focused on credit limit or utilization, check out our higher-limit tradelines.
+If you are more focused on credit limit or your overall utilization ratio, check out our higher-limit tradelines.

 You can view the tradelines we have available and sort the list by age and credit limit on our updated tradeline list.
 For more guidance on choosing the best tradelines, read our buyer’s guide to tradelines.